 St. Francis of Assisi Middle School opened its doors to students for the first time in September of 2003.
 Since then, the school and community have continued to grow.
-You can find an interactive SMART Board in every classroom that allows teachers to provide an interactive environment for the students.

 Students in Grade 6 and 9 from St. Francis of Assisi historically have done very well in achievement testing over the last few years.
 As well, the sports programs at St. Francis of Assisi have had great success and continue to improve each year.
 Some highlights include a number of junior volleyball and basketball titles and St. Francis is very well known as a badminton powerhouse.

 Francis of Assisi was a poor little man who astounded and inspired the Church by taking the gospel literally—not in a narrow fundamentalist sense, but by actually following all that Jesus said and did, joyfully, without limit and without a mite of self-importance.

 Founder of the Franciscan Order, born at Assisi in Umbria, in 1181.

 One of the most well known and popular stories of St. Francis of Assisi's life is the wolf of Gubbio.
 St. Francis was staying in the town of Gubbio where there existed a large and fierce wolf, whose hunger drove it to devour not only animals, but humans as well.
 All in the town were in a state of terror and took weapons with them when having to leave for the countryside.
 Unfortunately, weapons were not enough for those who met this wolf and as such, the towns people hardly ventured outside the towns gate.